Skip to main content

 How do I use specific identification with my broker?

-Most brokerages let you select specific lots when selling through their platform or by contacting them before the trade settles.
-You must identify the lots at the time of sale, not after the fact.
-Check your broker's settings for tax lot selection options.
+Most brokerages let you select lots when you place a sell order, either through their platform or by calling before the trade settles.
+The key rule: you have to identify the lots at the time of sale, not after the fact.
+Check your broker's settings for lot-selection options.

 Can I use specific identification for crypto?